Optical conductivity of bilayer dice lattices: Optical conductivity

-For completeness, we also present the optical conductivity for the tight-binding model in Fig.~\ref{fig:Conductivity-cyclic-TB-full}(a) for a larger range of frequencies and Fermi energies.
+In the case of Fermi energies away from the crossing points, we resort to the tight-binding model.
+The contributions from each of the transitions in the optical conductivity are shown in Fig.~\ref{fig:Conductivity-cyclic-TB-full}(a).
 The nontrivial band structure in the cyclic stacking leads to a set of noticeable features that are not captured by the effective model.
-The most prominent peaks in the optical conductivity can be explained by transitions between the extrema of the filled band (dashed blue line) and the empty bands (solid lines) in Fig.~\ref{fig:Conductivity-cyclic-TB-full}(b).
-The features at $\hbar \Omega/t \lesssim 1$, see the vertical dotted brown and cyan lines in Fig.~\ref{fig:Conductivity-cyclic-TB-full}(a), disappear with the rise of the Fermi energy confirming their relation to the transitions between the low-energy bands, see solid green and dashed blue lines in Fig.~\ref{fig:Conductivity-cyclic-TB-full}(b).
-On the other hand, the peaks at $\hbar \Omega/t \gtrsim 1$, see thick vertical dashed lines in Fig.~\ref{fig:Conductivity-cyclic-TB-full}(a), persist even for $\mu/t=1$, which agrees with the transitions shown by black and magenta arrows in Fig.~\ref{fig:Conductivity-cyclic-TB-full}(b).
+Unlike the case of the aligned $AA-BB-CC$ stacking, the transitions between all types of bands are possible as long as they are not Pauli-blocked.
+The most prominent peaks in the optical conductivity can be explained by transitions between the extrema of the filled bands (dashed blue line) and the empty bands (solid lines) in Fig.~\ref{fig:Conductivity-cyclic-TB-full}(b).

+The optical conductivity at several values of $g/t$ and $\mu/t$ is shown in Figs.~\ref{fig:Conductivity-cyclic-TB-contributions}(a) and \ref{fig:Conductivity-cyclic-TB-contributions}(b), respectively.
+As expected, the rise of the Fermi energy blocks several transitions leading to the disappearance of the low-frequency peaks while leaving the high-frequency ones intact.
+The dependence on the coupling constant is nonmonotonic for certain features (low-frequency peaks); the other may be shifted to lower frequencies (e.g., the peaks at $\hbar\Omega/t \gtrsim 1$).